What are Assault Weapons and Large-Capacity Magazines?

 We know that assault weapon bans work because data proves it.
 For the decade that the federal assault weapons ban was in effect from 1994 to 2004, 89 people died in 12 massacres.
 But in the decade after the ban expired from 2004 to 2014, over 300 people were shot and killed in 34 mass shootings.
 That’s a staggering 183 percent increase in massacres and a 239 percent increase in fatalities.

 State Legislation Banning Assault Weapons and High-Capacity Magazines

-Kyleanne Hunter, Brady's Vice President of Programs and a Marine Corps combat veteran, talks about AR-15s and weapons of war.
+Kyleanne Hunter, Brady's former Vice President of Programs and a Marine Corps combat veteran, talks about AR-15s and weapons of war.

 - The Marjory Stoneman Douglas High School shooting, 17 killed and 17 injured;